Personalize selling with product rec quizzes 👉

 Setting benchmarks is key to making sense of the data and working out what those percentages really mean.

-Some of the most common benchmarking techniques comprise comparisons between this survey’s results and the data from the last time the survey was collected.
-In order to do this effectively, you need to make sure that you are comparing the results of the same question from each survey.
+Some of the most common benchmarking techniques involve comparisons between this survey’s results and the data from the last time the survey was collected.
+To do this effectively, you need to make sure that you are comparing the results of the same question from each survey.

-Year-on-year or month-on-month comparisons are an excellent way of tracking progress and allowing you to see whether there are trends emerging or how much responses have changed in a given time period.
+Year-over-year or month-over-month comparisons are an excellent way of tracking progress.
+They allow you to see whether trends are emerging or how much responses have changed in a given period.
 This is known as longitudinal analysis.

-If this is your first time collecting data, no worries, you can still set yourself some benchmarks.
-Instead of comparing your results to last month or last year’s data, you can calculate the overall total split between responses for each question, and treat this as your benchmark or baseline.
+If this is your first time collecting data, no worries, you can still set some benchmarks.
+Instead of comparing your results to last month's or last year’s data, you can calculate the overall total split between responses for each question and treat this as your benchmark or baseline.

-When interpreting survey results, quantitative data is extremely valuable in showing us what has happened.
-The numbers themselves are unlikely to provide a concrete answer as to why something happened or why people have had a certain opinion.
+Quantitative data is extremely valuable when interpreting survey results.
+However, the numbers themselves are unlikely to provide a concrete answer as to why something happened or why people hold a certain opinion.

 Understanding why respondents answered in the way that they did is when you can really start to address problems and make changes.
 This is where the real insight is born.

-Sometimes, the ‘why’ will be answered in direct questions in the survey, sometimes with multiple choice boxes.
+Sometimes, the “why” will be answered with direct questions in the survey and sometimes with multiple-choice boxes.
 Other times, it will be up to you as the survey analyst to determine causation, if possible.
 And this is where we need to be careful.

-It is easy to become sucked into a trap when analyzing survey data, and start to see patterns everywhere.
-This is not necessarily a bad thing, as identifying a correlation between two variables is a key part of interpreting survey results.
-However, the danger is that we often make an assumption instead.
+It's easy to become sucked into a trap when analyzing survey data and start to see patterns everywhere.
+This isn't necessarily a bad thing, as identifying a correlation between two variables is a key part of interpreting survey results.
+However, the danger is that we often make assumptions instead.

 Correlation occurs when two different variables move at the same time.

-A classic example is with the sales of seasonal products.
-During the summer, the sales of both swimming pools and barbecues will rise.
-The two variables when plotted onto a graph will move in the same direction at the same time.
-However, there is no direct connection between these two variables.
-People buying barbecues is not the reason that the sales of swimming pools increase.
+A classic example is the sale of seasonal products.
+During the summer, swimming pool and barbecue sales rise.
+When plotted on a graph, the two variables move in the same direction at the same time.
+However, there's no direct connection between these two variables.
+People buying barbecues isn't the reason the sales of swimming pools increase.

 Causation, on the other hand, occurs when one factor directly causes a change in another factor.

 For example, in the case of seasonal products, the weather is a key factor.
-As the temperature rises in the summer, so do the sales of barbecues.
-Barbecue sales here is a variable which is dependent on the weather, and there is a key link between them.
+As the temperature rises in the summer, so do barbecue sales.
+Barbecue sales here are a variable that's dependent on the weather, and there's a key link between them.

-When interpreting survey results, it is easy to mistake correlation for causation.
-Just because two variables move at the same time, it does not mean that one is directly influencing the other.
+When interpreting survey results, it's easy to mistake correlation for causation.
+Just because two variables move at the same time, it doesn't mean that one is directly influencing the other.

 This is where qualitative data comes in.
 If you’ve asked your respondents to fill in longer-form answers to explain why they chose a certain response, analyzing these answers can give you the insight you need to work out why.

-When it comes to sharing your survey data analysis, remember that it is the story which makes it interesting, not the numbers.
+When sharing your survey data analysis, remember that the story is what makes it interesting, not the numbers.

-The percentages you have calculated are there as vital evidence for your argument, but in order to have a real impact on the way in which people think about something, your analysis needs to have a narrative.
+The percentages you've calculated are vital evidence for your argument, but your analysis needs a narrative to have a real impact on people's thinking.

-If you can, always provide context with your statistics, either bringing in a comparison to the same survey from last year or compare groups of people in the same year’s data.
+If you can, always provide context with your statistics, either comparing them to the same survey from last year or comparing groups of people in the same year’s data.
 Benchmark your numbers so that your audience is immediately aware of whether what they are seeing is positive or negative.

-If you are unable to provide recommended actions off the back of your survey data analysis, at least signpost the key areas which need attention, so that the relevant parties can then begin to tackle the problem if necessary.
+If you are unable to provide recommended actions based on your survey data analysis, at least signpost the key areas that need attention so the relevant parties can begin to tackle the problem if necessary.

-When you get to visualizing your data, remember that whilst long reports can be fascinating, most people won’t read them.
-Whoever you are presenting to is unlikely to want to listen or read as you take them through your survey analysis methods step-by-step, so don’t feel like you have to include every single calculation you made in your reporting.
+When you visualize your data, remember that while long reports can be fascinating, most people won’t read them.
+Whoever you are presenting to is unlikely to want to listen or read as you walk them through your survey analysis methods step-by-step, so don’t feel like you have to include every single calculation you made in your report.

 Put yourself in your audience’s shoes and determine their interests and priorities.
-Only give them the information if it is relevant to them, they will understand it and there is something they can do with this new information.
+Only give them the information if it is relevant to them, they will understand it, and there's something they can do with this new information.